Quantum Weakest Preconditions for Reasoning about Expected Runtimes of Quantum Programs (Extended Version): Computing Expected Runtime

 The next lemma gives a close connection between a super-operator $\EE$ and its matrix representation through the maximal entanglement. \begin{lemma} For any $d \times d$ matrix $A$, we have:

 \end{lemma}

-We observe that in the left-hand side of Eq. (\ref{super-transfer}) super-operator $\EE$ is applied to operator $A$, but all operations in the right-hand side are matrix multiplications.
-As we will see below, a combination of the above two lemmas provides us with an effective way for manipulating super-operators in computing the expected runtime of quantum programs.
+We observe that in the left-hand side of Eq. (\ref{super-transfer}) super-operator $\EE$ is applied to operator $A$, but all operations on the right-hand side are matrix multiplications.
+As we will see below, a combination of the above two lemmas provides us with an effective way of manipulating super-operators in computing the expected runtime of quantum programs.